Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

 draggingEndCallback(detail) / "draggingend"
 flingCallback(detail) / "fling"
 ```
 To start using an event, you must add a `dragEvent()` which return `true`.
-If you want to use only a callbacks, change "return `true`" to 'false' or remove the function.
+If you want to use only a callbacks, change "return `true`" to `false` or remove the function.
 ```javascript
 static get dragEvent() {
       return true;